 We’re always grateful for volunteers’ emails and letters of thanks and descriptions of their service.
 Many are surprised by how deeply and authentically they’re experienced the culture of the partner community.
-Some volunteers, such as Tenley Zinke expresses here – gain life-changing perspectives for Global Volunteer Tenley Zinke.
-A mother of two daughters, Tenley said she learned about Native American tribes in third grade, and since then, wanted to learn more through more first-hand experiences.
-“This opportunity seemed like a great way to give back while gaining a broader understanding of the people, culture, history, and present day circumstances of the Blackfeet Nation,” she said.
-She’s eager to return when the Reservation welcomes volunteers back.
-Read her message to Global Volunteers as the pandemic has swept the nation and service programs are suspended:
+Some volunteers, such as Tenley Zinke who writes here – gain life-changing perspectives for Global Volunteer Tenley Zinke.
+A mother of two daughters, Tenley learned about Native American tribes in third grade, and since then, had wanted to explore an indigenous culture first-hand.
+“This opportunity seemed like a great way to give back while gaining a broader understanding of the people, culture, history, and present-day circumstances of the Blackfeet Nation,” she said.

 I just want to say that from the moment I heard from an acquaintance about having volunteered with you at the Blackfeet Reservation, I decided I must go.
-Once I was there myself, with my two daughters, and began meeting members of the community, and experienced the trust that Global Volunteers had engendered with them – that I had the benefit of as a stranger – that they trusted our intentions were good, even if our execution on the task at hand was often less than perfect – I knew this was something so precious that needed to be protected and preserved.
+Once I was there myself, with my two daughters, and began meeting members of the community, I experienced the trust that Global Volunteers had engendered with them.
+I had the benefit that as strangers, we were trusted, believed that our intentions were good, even if our execution on the tasks at hand was often less than perfect.
+I knew this was something so precious that needed to be protected and preserved.

 I appreciate that unlike many other programs that target teens by packaging volunteering inside a plush vacation, the mission is very “pure” with Global Volunteers, and it is not just accessible to the affluent.
 I felt it became imperative to my happiness that I continue to volunteer and meet more people with the intention to serve, with humility, at their request.
 I cannot begin to describe how grateful I am, also, that I was able to share this experience with my daughters, who continue to talk about their experience to this day, and look forward to volunteering together more in the future.